Rokiis1/roadmap/test_managment/3_level/3_level_test_managment.md

 ![test_monitoring_control](./assets/images/test_monitoring_control.png)

-Monitoring involves collecting information about what is happening during test execution.
+**Monitoring** involves collecting information about what is happening during test execution.
 This includes tracking which test cases have been executed, what results have been observed and how many defects have been identified.

-Control involves taking actions based on this information.
+**Control** involves taking actions based on this information.
 If testing is not progressing as planned, adjustments may be required.
 This may include changing priorities, reallocating resources or addressing blocking issues that prevent testing from continuing.

 Through monitoring and control, teams can understand whether testing is on track and whether objectives are being achieved.
 It provides visibility into the current state of testing and helps identify potential risks or delays.

 Without monitoring, it is difficult to know what has been completed and what remains.
 Without control, problems identified during testing may not be addressed in time.

-Test monitoring and control ensure that testing remains aligned with the plan while still allowing flexibility to respond to changes and issues that arise during execution.

-In practice, monitoring and control are supported by tools and artifacts such as **execution dashboards**, **defect tracking systems**, and **status trackers**.
-These provide real-time visibility into testing activities and help teams quickly respond to issues during execution.
+Teams use **execution dashboards**, **defect tracking systems** and **status trackers** to support monitoring and control.
+These provide real-time visibility and help teams respond quickly to issues during execution.

 To understand the state of testing more precisely, it is necessary to measure testing activities using defined values.